AngleProtocol/merkl-docs/mechanisms/features/README.md

 Campaign creators can also reallocate all unclaimed rewards at once.

-To ensure users have enough time to claim their rewards, this feature is only available after a set period following the campaign’s end.
-Currently, this can only be done between 1 month and 3 months after the end of the campaign.
+To give users time to claim their rewards, reallocation is only available after a defined window following the campaign’s end.
+Currently, this window ranges from 1 day to 7 months post-campaign.

-When triggered, reallocation can take up to a day as security checks need to be performed.
+When reallocation is triggered, the process can take up to 24 hours.
+This delay is due to required security checks and the need to publish a Merkle root onchain—an essential step for making the reallocated rewards claimable.
+Since Merkle root updates do not occur continuously or in real time, this contributes to the delay.

+Once the reallocation is complete and the Merkle root is updated on the relevant chain, the new rewards can be claimed just like any other Merkl reward, using the address to which they were reassigned.

 **Use Case:**